 One District One Product (ODOP): Ministry of Food Processing Industries (MoFPI), Government of India in collaboration with National Agricultural Cooperative Marketing Federation of India (NAFED) launched various one District One Product (ODOP) brands and ODOP Products under the Pradhan Mantri Formalisation of Micro Food Processing Enterprises (PMFME) scheme in New Delhi.
 List of ODOP SKUs in existence is stipulated at Annexure – X.

 International Year of Millets (IYM-2023): NAFED is the nodal organisation under the Ministry of Agriculture & Farmers Welfare (MoA & FW) for the International Year of Millets-2023 (IYM-2023).
-The Ministry and NAFED are working together to build support,organiseandforgeeffectivemarketinglinkagesformillet-basedproductstomaximize the value capture of IYM-2023 across the country.
+The Ministry and NAFED are working together to build support, organize and forge effective marketing linkages for millet-based products to maximize the value capture of IYM-2023 across the country.
 NAFED will work towards realizing the vision of promoting India as the millet capital of the world through an array of initiatives including publicizing millet-based products in general trade and through its stores.

 As per the Government of India’s Scheme to provide affordable Atta, Rice, and Dal nationwide, the Department of Food & Public Distribution (DFPD) and Department of Consumer Affairs (DoCA) has directed NAFED to execute and implement the scheme on a large scale across the country to reach maximum consumers through their existing distribution channels and to explore potential channels and retail network to increase the sales and distribution of Bharat Dal, Bharat Atta and Bharat Rice.